maroehler/industrial-rl/README.md

 <img src="./images/Uncertainty.png">

-## Influcence of embedding dimensionality
+## Influence of embedding dimensionality
 While 10 embedding dimensions have been used, further experiments (100 trials per dimension) show similar results for embeddings dimensions as low as 6.

 <img src="./images/Dimensions.png">